Skip to Content

 3. Mustang

-Mustangs are the true wild spirits of the horse world, with instincts shaped by surviving in the wild.
-They’re incredibly tough and resilient, but their strong, independent nature makes them a challenge for most riders.
+Mustangs are the true wild spirits of the horse world, with instincts shaped by generations of surviving in harsh, unforgiving environments.

 2. Thoroughbred